 Dry Storage: This factor might seem less important, but bass fishing is the sport of gear-gluttons.
 Buy a boat with too little storage, and you may regret it later.
 So, before you buy a boat, lay out all your equipment to give yourself a visual sense of how much storage you’ll actually need.

 Boat Trailer: Get your boat safely from point A to B with the right trailer.
 Some key elements to look for are safety features, load guides for easy loading, and corrosion-resistant materials.
-Click here to learn more about trailer maintenance.
+Check out this article to learn more about trailer maintenance.

 Boat Cover: Protect your boat from the elements with a boat cover.
 Peruse our handy boat cover buyers guide to get the skinny on these accessories.